- 1. When do you open the Highland Park Water Tower to visitors?

 If you can hear the toilet running or need to jiggle the handle to get it to stop running after you flush, you have a toilet leak.

-Sometimes you cannot hear the leak, however.
+Sometimes you cannot hear leaks.
 To determine if you have a leak, place a dye tablet or food coloring into the tank and do not flush the toilet for about a half an hour.
-If the dye coloring has seeped into the stool from the tank, the flapper is leaking and needs to be replaced.
+If the dye coloring has seeped into the bowl from the tank, the flapper is leaking and needs to be replaced.
 Local hardware stores carry new flappers, complete with installation instructions.

 - 5. When my water first comes out of the tap, it looks cloudy, but then clears up.
 Should I be concerned?

 - The cloudy water is caused by tiny air bubbles in the water similar to the gas bubbles in carbonated soft drinks.
 After a while, the bubbles rise to the top and are gone.
 This type of cloudiness occurs most often in the winter, when the drinking water is cold.

 - 6. How much should I expect my water bill to be per quarter?